G-Relaxant/IlnarsLectionRepo/Hello world.md

 ## Hello!
-Its first git push from local to remote repo lesson Teftelka is a wonderful cat)
-And first git pull from remote to local repo pa-ra-pa-pa-paaaa
+Its first git push from local to remote repo lesson and first git pull from remote to local repo

+Teftelka is a wonderful cat)

+pa-ra-pa-pa-paaaa

+Kogda uzhe otkroetsya Lahta.
+Vot bi popit' kofe na samom verhu)))